nivan/covidClusters/README.md

 ## How to setup the tool for your region

-After cloning the project, the user can create and configure application and import the required datasets.
+After cloning the project, the user can create and configure an application and import the required datasets.
 Here, the data of bairrosRecife application (https://nivan.github.io/covidClusters/bairrosRecife/) will be used as an example.
-Each application needs two files:
+In general, each application is constituted of two files:

 - index.html: mainly used to import libraries and datasets
-- main.js: contains the code of the multiple coordinate views widgets.
+- main.js: contains the code of the multiple coordinated views widgets.

 It is also necessary to create a 'data' directory containing the required datasets.
 In general, our approach requires two datasets: